+Mr. Green has an ‘AV® Preeminent’ rating from the peer review directory Martindale-Hubbell.
 Mr. Green has been selected for inclusion in The Best Lawyers in America since 2012 and in Benchmark Litigation’s Guide to America’s Leading Litigation Firms and Attorneys since 2008.
-He has been designated a “Rising Star” by Virginia Super Lawyers since 2007.
+He has been recognized by Virginia Super Lawyers since 2007.
 He is a member of several professional organizations including the Virginia State Bar, the Defense Research Institute, the Virginia Association of Defense Attorneys, and the Richmond Bar Association.
 He is a past recipient of the E. Randolph Williams Award for outstanding pro bono service.

 Matthew Green was born in Winston-Salem, North Carolina and grew up in the Hampton Roads area of Virginia.
 He graduated from the University of Virginia’s McIntire School of Commerce.
 Prior to law school, Mr. Green was a Small Business Advisor in the United States Peace Corps stationed in Honduras.
 He graduated from the Law School at the University of Chicago.